vj-ug/high-level-undergraduate/ReduceJoin_hadoop/readme.md

--- RedSideJoin rating movie output
+-- ReduceJoin rating movie output
 - Rating is the DFS location of ratings.dat file
 - Movies is the DFS location of movies.dat file
 - Output are dfs locations for output file.